Cleitus the Black: Military service

-The death of Cleitus
+Death

 In 328 BC, Artabazos resigned his satrapy of Bactria, and Alexander gave it to Cleitus.
-On the eve of the day on which he was to set out to take possessions of his government, Alexander organized a banquet during a feast day for Dionysus in the satrapial palace at Maracanda (what is now the town of Samarkand).
-At this banquet an angry dispute arose, the particulars of which are disputed by various authors.
+On the eve of the day on which he was to set out to take possessions of his government, Alexander organized a banquet during a feast day for Dionysus in the satrapial palace at Maracanda (what is now the city of Samarkand).
+At this banquet a dispute arose between generals in Alexander's command and Alexander himself.

-Most of the members were rather drunk, and Alexander announced a reorganization of commands.
-Specifically, Cleitus was given orders to take 16,000 of the defeated Greek mercenaries who formerly fought for the Persian King north to fight the steppe nomads in Central Asia.
+Most of the members were intoxicated from drinking wine, and Alexander announced a reorganization of commands.
+Specifically, Cleitus was given orders to take 16,000 of the defeated Greek mercenaries who formerly fought for the Persian king north to fight steppe nomads.

 Cleitus knew that he would no longer be near the king and would be a forgotten man.
 Furious at the thought of commanding what he saw as second-rate soldiers and fighting nomads in the middle of nowhere, he spoke his mind.
 To make matters worse, when Alexander arrogantly boasted that his accomplishments were far greater than that of his father, Phillip II, Cleitus responded by saying that Alexander was not the legitimate king of the Macedonians, and that all of his achievements were due to his father.
 Alexander called for his guards, but they did not want to intervene in a quarrel between friends.

 Alexander threw an apple at Cleitus' head and called for a dagger or spear, but the party near the two men removed the dagger, restrained Alexander, and hustled Cleitus out of the room.
 The Hypaspists had conveniently left the vicinity of Alexander.
 Alexander then called for his trumpeter to summon the army; the alarm was not sounded.
 Nevertheless, Cleitus managed to return to the room to utter more grievances against Alexander (it is possible that Cleitus had not even left the room).
-But sources agree that at this point Alexander got hold of a javelin and threw it through Cleitus's heart.
+But sources agree that at this point Alexander retrieved a pike and threw it at Cleitus's chest, killing him.

 In all of the four major known texts, it is shown that Alexander grieved for the death of Cleitus.
-Alexander may have genuinely not wanted to kill Cleitus.
-However, Cleitus was a member of Philip II's generation and Alexander had been removing that generation from power to keep his own peers in power.
+It is said that after killing Cleitus, Alexander "propped the pike against the wall with the intention of falling upon it himself, thinking that it was not proper for him to live who had killed his friend when under the influence of wine".

 The motives of Cleitus in this quarrel have been interpreted in various ways.
 Cleitus may have been angered at Alexander's increasing adoption of Persian customs.
 After the death of King Darius III, Alexander was legally King of the Persian Empire.
 Alexander was now employing eunuchs and was tolerant of such Persian customs as proskynesis, which was considered degrading by many in the Macedonian army.